jankaszel/web-annotation-ecosystem/README.md

 ## Annotation Editors

+* [dokieli](https://github.com/linkeddata/dokieli): dokieli is a clientside editor for decentralised article publishing, annotations and social interactions.
 * [Recogito](https://recogito.pelagios.org): A semantic annotation tool for texts and images, developed by [the Pelagios project](http://commons.pelagios.org).
 Recogito allows to annotate resources such as IIIF collections and TEI documents with text, persons, or places and can export JSON-LD data among other formats.

 ## Annotation Servers